openstack/releases/doc/source/instructions.rst

   consuming applications.
 This latter step is difficult to do accurately via a script, so we need it to be done by the person releasing the library.

+* Make sure the summary of the patch includes the deliverable name and version number.

 The following rules apply mostly to stable branches and therefore a member of the `stable-maint-core <https://review.openstack.org/#/admin/groups/530,members>`_